Mercury13/unicodia-sesh/svg-my/rationale.md

 - 141F1: redrew from scratch
 - 141F3: redrew from scratch; it’s a cloth rather than a room with uraei
 - 14201: redrew from scratch; consistent with 02 and 03
+- 1420E: because of self-intersection, symmetrized arrow, added a new O49
 - 14202: redrew from scratch; thick lines even on small size
 - 14212: after 13
 - 14213: flip arrows ↑↓